39 people found dead in truck container in southeast England

 Police have not formally linked the deaths to people trafficking but a link is assumed because of the way the victims were crammed into the truck container.

+Bulgarian authorities said they could not yet confirm that the truck had started its journey from Bulgaria.

+“We are in contact with our embassy in London and with British authorities,” foreign ministry spokeswoman Tsvetana Krasteva said.

-Jackie Doyle-Price, who represents Thurrock in parliament, tweeted that “people trafficking is a vile and dangerous purpose … Let’s hope they bring these murderers to justice.”
+Jackie Doyle-Price, who represents Thurrock in parliament, said in a tweet that “people trafficking is a vile and dangerous purpose … Let’s hope they bring these murderers to justice.”

+Essex police say the force has not yet identified the 39 victims or where they came from.

+Deputy police chief Pippa Mills said identification “could be a lengthy process” and that a key line of inquiry will be how the truck entered Ireland.
+It is believed to have traveled from Ireland to Holyhead in Wales on Saturday via ferry.

-Seamus Leheny, Northern Ireland policy manager for the Freight Transport Association, said the route that had been used was “unorthodox” since it apparently involved traveling to the island of Ireland and then entering Britain via a ferry to a major passenger port in Wales.
+Seamus Leheny, Northern Ireland policy manager for the Freight Transport Association, said the route that had been used was “unorthodox” since it apparently involved traveling to Ireland and then entering Britain via a ferry to a major passenger port in Wales.

 He said that choice may have been influenced by increased security and checks in the major English port of Dover and the French port of Calais.